Kjir/kjir.github.io/content/post/my-tech-wishlist.md

 * **Java**: I find Java extremely boring.
 I think Java might be the main reason I'm not a fan of statically typed languages!
-I mean to this day you need XML (yuck!) and an IDE to generate code for you if you want to keep you sanity.
+I mean to this day you need XML (yuck!) and an IDE to generate code for you if you want to keep your sanity.
 It's love for abstractions really clashes with my minimalist approach.
 * **C#**: Although I've never been a fan of Microsoft, I must admit that in the last years they changed their approach completely.
 Nonetheless, C# is